What It Means to be a Connected K–12 School

 Another common problem schools face with a disconnected school environment is multiple sources of conflicting data and various systems used to communicate with their families and staff.
 This can be incredibly frustrating for families who want one place to find all the information they need from a school.
 It can also create confusion regarding which system school staff can trust to have the most accurate information.

-The goal of any school should be a Student Information System that houses what we call the “single source of truth” for a family.
+The goal of any school should be a one portal that houses what we call the “single source of truth” for a family.
 A single source of truth means that communications come from one place, no matter which school department is involved.
 The family should be able to easily find assignments, class and sports schedules, attendance records, and other essential information.
 Ideally, that one login would also be where they can pay tuition, make donations to the school, and collaborate with other families on extracurricular activities.

 Having one area where families update their preferred contact information and methods means more successful message delivery from the school every time.
 When the systems are connected and speaking to each other, changes from families shine through.
 The business office, college advisors, camp program coordinators, development officers, and teachers will not have to rummage to find accurate data.
 It will be in one location, enabling targeted communication with your school families.